 Sustainable development is successful only when it improves people's well-being without degrading the environment.

 “Development” is shorthand for committing to well-being for all.
-“Sustainable” implies that such development must come at no cost to future generations.
-In other words, development is required to occur within what the planet’s ecosystems are able to replenish season after season, year after year.
-It needs to operate within the means of nature.
+“Sustainable” implies that such development must occur within what the planet’s ecosystems are able to replenish, year after year.
+We need to secure people’s well-being within the means of nature.
 This is how UNEP, WWF, and IUCN stipulated the conditions for sustainable development in their landmark report “Caring for the Earth.”